remi-gai/remi-gai/README.md

 ## About me

 - 🌱 Currently exploring and building in the web3 space.
-- 🚀 Looking to collaborate on **hackathons and interesting projects in DeFi, web3 consumer, cross-chain or zero-knowledge.
+- 🚀 Looking to collaborate on **hackathons and interesting projects in DeFi, web3 consumer, cross-chain or zero-knowledge app.
 Feel free to DM me on Telegram: @doreami93**.
 - 💬 Ask me about **Ethereum, Starknet, Polkadot, Zero-Knowledge, Arweave and Layer Zero ecosystem/tech**.
 - 📫 How to reach me: remigai93@gmail.com